Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``EWOULDBLOCK``

-       -  :cspan:`1` There is no event pending, and the device is in non-blocking mode.
+       -  :cspan:`1` There is no event pending, and the woke device is in non-blocking mode.

     -  ..